 She’s not packed with as much team utility as Phoenix, but a well-timed Leer can effectively initiate a firefight.
 Her ability to stay alive with Devour and scout dangerous corners with Dismiss are some of the best abilities you can ask for in the face of uneven odds.
 Don't worry about keeping all four charges of Dismiss/Devour to hand.
 If you're low on cash, prioritize your Leer stocks.

 Use her to assist Operators

 Reyna is the perfect companion for challenging a corner with or against an Operator agent.
-A well-placed Leer tossed around a corner can give your Operator the edge against the enemy's, especially if they've already used their first shot to take out the Leer eye instead of shooting your teammate.
-A flash ability from Breach and Phoenix or Omen’s Paranoia can have a similar effect, but none or more risk-free or easy to use as Leer.
+A well-placed Leer tossed around a corner can give your Operator the edge against enemies, especially if they've already used their first shot to take out the Leer eye instead of shooting your teammate.
+A flash ability from Breach and Phoenix or Omen’s Paranoia can have a similar effect, but using Leer is risk-free and easy to use.

 Pack a shotgun

 Few other agents make a better argument for a shotgun save round than Reyna.
 As long as you can score the first kill, Reyna can pop her Empress ultimate, completely disappear, and reappear within shotgun range of her next target.
-Her consistent healing mitigates the risk of closing the distance on enemies, though it's a high-risk strategy.
-If you're already trying to catch enemies off-guard with a shotgun, Reyna's playstyle fits the bill.
+Her consistent healing mitigates the risk of closing the distance on enemies, though it's an aggressive strategy.
+If you're already trying to catch enemies off-guard with a shotgun, Reyna's play style fits the bill.